Paris Geller: Season 6

 Paris finds herself struggling upon the start of her junior year, due to her parents fleeing the country because of the IRS pursuing them on tax fraud and tax evasion charges, exhausting all of her funds except for those in her trust fund and her Yale tuition.
 This forces her to help Rory out by taking a job with a DAR event where she was a server and having to take small loans from her friend.

 Rory later drops out of Yale due to personal frustrations.
 Afterward, an upset Paris goes to Lorelai for comfort several times throughout the summer, much to the derision of the Dragonfly Inn's staff, who consider her bossy and demanding.
 Lorelai continues to show sympathy for Paris, despite her intensity.

 When Rory finally goes back to Yale, Paris shows indifference to the happy news of her friend getting back to her old, competitive self, knowing Rory would have eventually realized how much she missed school and how it would make her dreams come true, along with proving Logan's father wrong.

 In the meantime, Paris becomes editor of the Yale Daily News, in preparation for Doyle's graduation, immediately instituting a quieter and less chaotic newsroom.
-The staff ends up resenting Paris's leadership and insists that Rory does something about her.
+The staff ends up resenting Paris's leadership and insists that Rory do something about her.
 Because of this grinding management style, the newspaper nearly misses a publication date, only making it to the press with a last-minute push by Rory to get it into the printer on time.
 In the end, the staff mutinies against Paris's behavior and chooses Rory as their new editor, ousting Paris.

 Paris and her boyfriend Doyle move into an apartment building in a more urban part of New Haven at the start of the semester, and eventually let Rory live with them.
 Paris takes measures to protect herself, including several door locks and chains on her apartment door, burglar alarms, and Krav Maga self-defense classes.
 When Paris hears that she had been ousted and replaced by Rory as Editor, she throws out all of Rory's belongings in an act of spite, forcing Rory to move in with Logan.
 After a few weeks, Paris returns to the Daily News, feeling defeated and down.
 Rory sympathizes with her, and suggests that Paris turn an article she was writing into a week-long series.

 When Rory learns that Logan has cheated on her, she leaves him and moves back in with Paris.
 Doyle moves out following a break-up with Paris, and the girls make up while enjoying television and Chinese food.
 They reconcile with their boyfriends in the following episode.